Adam-Robson/express-articles/README.md

-# online-writer-backend
+# express-articles

-This repository is the counterpart to my online-writers repository, which is the frontend half of the application.
+This repository is the backend counterpart to react-articles, which is the frontend half of the same application.

-This repository is the backend half of the application.
-I will use Mongo DB to have a persistent database for the articles.
+I use Mongo DB to have a persistent database for the articles.

-Articles can be upvoted and commented on.